 From 2017-2022, AFP and its partners accomplished many proposed actions and as a result the community became more age-friendly.
-It must be acknowledged that during this time, the COVID-19 pandemic required organizations to pivot to other priorities and some projects, such as the Age-friendly Business program, were delayed and/or will be carried over to the 2023 Plan.
-Organizations and businesses were flexible, creative and adapted services and programs to meet the frequently changing needs of the community.
-Although the actions outlined in the 2017 Plan may not have been completed as expected, many others were incorporated.
-The need for a flexible framework was a lesson learned and used in the development of the new AFP Community Action Plan for 2023-2027.
+It must be acknowledged that during this time, the COVID-19 pandemic required organizations to pivot to other priorities and some projects, such as the Age-friendly Business program, were delayed or will be carried over to the 2023 Plan.
+Organizations and businesses were flexible, creative and they adapted services and programs to meet the frequently changing needs of the community.
+So, although the actions outlined in the 2017 Plan may not have been completed as expected, many others were incorporated.
+This was a lesson learned in the development of the new AFP Community Action Plan for 2023-2027.